ansible-collections/ibm_zos_cics/docs/source/modules/csd.rst

 Synopsis
 --------

-Create, remove, and manage the \ `csd <https://www.ibm.com/docs/en/cics-ts/6.1?topic=configuring-setting-up-shared-data-sets-csd-sysin>`__\  data set used by a CICS® region.
+Create, remove, and manage the \ `CICS system definition data set (CSD) <https://www.ibm.com/docs/en/cics-ts/6.1?topic=configuring-setting-up-shared-data-sets-csd-sysin>`__\  used by a CICS® region.

-Useful when provisioning or de-provisioning a CICS region, or when managing the state of the CSD during upgrades or restarts.
+You can use this module when provisioning or de-provisioning a CICS region, or when managing the state of the CSD during upgrades or restarts.

 Use the \ :literal:`state`\  option to specify the intended state for the CSD.
-For example, \ :literal:`state=initial`\  will create and initialize a CSD data set if it doesn't yet exist, or it will take an existing CSD and empty it of all records.
+For example, \ :literal:`state=initial`\  will create and initialize a CSD if it doesn't exist, or it will take an existing CSD and empty it of all records.